Tools & resources

 Videos from PAS Annual Conferences

-Since its inception, PAS has held annual conferences brining together partners and educators.
-Each conference featured a series of presentation on a vide-array of topics.
-You can view these presentation as well as available materials for free download.
+Since its inception, PAS has held annual conferences to bring partners and educators together.
+Each conference featured a series of presentations on a wide range of topics.
+You can view and download these presentations and materials.

 Every Student Connected: Building Bridges to Countless Opportunities